jpmorrisuva/starter-hugo-research-group/content/authors/andrew/_index.md

 ---
 # Display name
-title: Jamie Morris
+title: Andrew Graves

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Associate Professor of Psychology
+role: Graduate Student

 # Organizations/Affiliations
 organizations:
 - name: University of Virginia
-  url: "jamiemorrisuva.com"
+  url: ""

 # Short bio (displayed in user profile at end of posts)
 bio: